-Published in 2016, the dream book Proszę Mnie Nie Budzić (Please Don’t Wake Ne up) is a literary experiment and an attempt at surpassing the boundaries of literaturę.
-At the suggestion of his ex-wife, Agata Passent, Kuczok started writing down his dreams for a dozen months.
-In the book, we can read about mountains, actors of the literary and political worlds and such oneiric visions as the writer’s participation in the Warsaw Uprising.
+Published in 2016, the book Proszę Mnie Nie Budzić (Please Don’t Wake Me Up) is a literary experiment and an attempt at surpassing the boundaries of literature.
+At the suggestion of his ex-wife, Agata Passent, Kuczok wrote down his dreams for a year.
+In the book, we can read about mountains, actors of the literary and political worlds and such oneiric visions as the writer taking part in the Warsaw Uprising.

 Author: Paweł Kozioł, December 2008 based on a text sent in by the Instytut Książki in Kraków, 2004; updated by AP, February 2019.

 - Opowieści samowite (Credible Stories) (poetry), Bytom: FA-art, 1996;

 - Opowieści słychane / Stories Overheard, Kraków: Zielona Sowa, 1999;

 - Szkieleciarki (Skeletophobia) (aka Skelestories, Skeleton Women), Kraków: Zielona Sowa, 2002;

 - Gnój (Muck), Warsaw: W.A.B., 2003;

 - Opowieści przebrane (Confected stories), W.A.B., 2005;